 Ingredients

-- Fresh herbs or spices for infusion (optional): lavender, rosemary, or cracked black pepper
+- Fresh herbs or spices (optional)

-- Clean, cold water for rinsing butter
+- Clean, cold water for rinsing

 Instructions